Datahenge/btu/docs/installation.md

 #### Instructions:

-You installing BTU like any other Frappe web application.
+You install BTU like any other Frappe web application.
 You use the [Bench](https://github.com/frappe/bench) CLI application to download, install, and assign to your Sites.

 From your Frappe web server, in a terminal:
 ```bash